sofki/sofki.github.io/research.md

 ### The Origin of Life
 How did life occur on Earth?
 We use the hydrothermal vent model and computational quantum chemistry in order to study the reactions that led to the formation of the first biomolecules.

-### Waste2Drug: Valorisation of agricultural waste; Accessing and developing biomass subproducts for drug design
-A Horizon Europe funded project through the MSCA-PF fellowships in order to study how to convert molecules abundant in agricultural waste into novel anticancer drugs.
-A sustainable bioeconomy scheme aspiring to valorise waste through innovative drug design.